sjhpark/Airfoil-Self-Noise-Prediction/README.md

     - Sound Pressure Level [dB]

 ## Feature Engineering & Pre-Processing
-I have shuffled, Split, and Normalized the dataset.
+shuffled, Split, and Normalized the dataset.

 ## Multi-Layer Perceptron (MLP)
 Created a feed-forward MLP to train.
-Used 4 hidden layers with ReLU activation function at each layer.
+Used 4 hidden layers with a ReLU activation function at each layer.
 ![image](https://user-images.githubusercontent.com/83327791/217498006-207a9f33-9876-4422-bd18-f2314ac05e93.png)

 ## Results